Trial Search Results

 - Ability to understand and the willingness to sign a written informed consent.

 - Previously treated with whole brain irradiation

-- Metastatic lesion in question has previously been treated with SRS.
+- Target metastatic lesion previously been treated with SRS.

 - > 4 total brain metastases at the time of initial evaluation.